 Easy Steps to Make Rice in a Pot

-Plan on a serving size of 2 oz of rice per person, so measure this out and set it aside.
+A single serving of rice is 2 oz. per person.
 Note that you will need 1-1/2 to 2 times the amount of water to rice.
-So if your rice measures one cup, you'll need 1-1/2 to 2 cups of water.
-(Check your rice package for exact amounts recommended for the type of rice you are using.)
+So, if your rice measures one cup, you'll need 1-1/2 to 2 cups of water—check your rice package for exact amounts recommended for the type of rice you are using.
 It's important to do this calculation before continuing to the next step.

 Wash Your Rice